DoojoonKim/Issue-ERC20Token-using-Remix-Solidity-IDE/README.md

 Issue-ERC20Token-using-Remix-Solidity-IDE

 < My experience >
-when i searched for the way to issue ERC20Token on the Internet, this method came to me at first
+When I searched for the way to issue ERC20Token on the Internet, this method came to me at first

+I Followed OpenZeppelin repository placed in Github, and ERC20 Standard

-I practiced several functions such as Transfer to/from, Balance of and so on (which appeared the very right side on Browser) after trying this method, i moved forward dealing with Truffle and Zeppelin However, those two tools were a bit difficult for me to use because the version of Solidity upgraded and coding was very different from those of past versions
+I practiced several functions such as Transfer to/from, Balance of and so on (which appeared the very right side on Browser)

+After trying this method, I moved forward dealing with Truffle and Zeppelin, However, those two tools were a bit difficult for me to use because the version of Solidity upgraded and coding was very different from those of past versions